-Flying Arts Queensland Regional Art Awards (QRAA) - Momentum Finalist
+Flying Arts Queensland Regional Art Awards (QRAA) - Momentum Award Art for Life

 Detail of: ‘For Annie Slade’